zachleat/zachleat.com/_posts/2023-02-06-react-criticism.md

 </div>

+## {{ "16 Jun 2016" | timePosted }} ago

+_(Update, this entry was added after publishing)_

+[Thomas A. Powell notes that in June 2016](https://fosstodon.org/@thomasapowell/109819540720439366), React’s home page was changed to remove copy touting the performance benefits of Virtual DOM with a pivot to a focus on efficiency benefits instead.

+Prior to this change it declared:

+> “React abstracts away the DOM, giving a simpler programming model and better performance.”—`https://facebook.github.io./react/`

 ## {{ "10 Dec 2016" | timePosted }} ago

 Alright, so you’re _not_ a beginner or you’re not building an app.
 You know better than to fall into the Create React App pit of performance problems and use a React framework that uses Server Side Rendering, right?
 Well, _not so fast_.